KGB-FM: Homegrown song contest and albums

-In 1976, singer Stephen Bishop submitted his song "On and On," but it was rejected because he submitted it on cassette tape instead of the required reel-to-reel format.
+In 1976, singer Stephen Bishop submitted his song "On and On."
+Still, it was rejected because he submitted it on cassette tape instead of the required reel-to-reel format.
 The song later went on to become a commercial hit.

 Sky Show

 In 1976, KGB-FM launched the annual "KGB Sky Show" which has been held almost continuously ever since.
 The "Sky Show" is a fireworks display, synchronized to a music soundtrack, broadcast on the radio.
-This artform was invented by KGB and is now practiced worldwide.
-The first Sky Show was fired from two locations, Fiesta Island and Chollas Lake.
+This art form was invented by KGB and is now practiced worldwide.
+The first Sky Show was fired from Fiesta Island and Chollas Lake.
 It created traffic jams all over the city as people watched and listened.
 The firing site was moved to San Diego Stadium for reasons of crowd control.
-The show has become a very well-attended annual event with fans viewing from both inside the stadium and outside, tailgating in the parking lot or from vantage points along Mission Valley's canyon rim.
-The KGB Sky Show also introduced the use of Rock and Roll music, multimedia, video, theatrical lighting and effects to enhance the fireworks display.
-According to its creator Rick Leibert, Sky Show is a "continuing experiment blending the ancient art of fireworks with rock and roll."
+The show has become a very well-attended annual event, with fans viewing from both inside the stadium and outside, tailgating in the parking lot or from vantage points along Mission Valley's canyon rim.
+The KGB Sky Show also introduced Rock and Roll music, multimedia, video, theatrical lighting, and effects to enhance the fireworks display.
+According to its creator, Rick Leibert, Sky Show is a "continuing experiment blending the ancient art of fireworks with rock and roll."
 The creative team for Sky Show has been collaborating for more than 20 years.
-Blair Schultze has been Writer/Producer/Director of the KGB Sky Show since 1988, and Ron Dixon has been Fireworks coordinator since 1979 and choreographer since 1990.
+Blair Schultze has been a Writer/Producer/Director of the KGB Sky Show since 1988, and Ron Dixon has been a Fireworks coordinator since 1979 and choreographer since 1990.

-Awards

-KGB-FM has garnered several honors throughout its existence.
-Billboard magazine named KGB-FM its "Station of the Year" in 1974, and Rolling Stone designated it "Rock Station of the Year" in 1991.